code-pushup/cli/examples/plugins/src/package-json/docs/dependencies.audit.md

 ### Issues

 **Audit not configured**
-A `Issue` with severity `info` is present and names to the given file.
+An `Issue` with severity `info` is present and names to the given file.

 ```md
   <table>